conda/conda-build/docs/source/resources/build-scripts.rst

 package has its own script or list of files to include.
 The rules for these outputs are documented at :ref:`package-outputs`.
 When any output is defined, this overrides the default behavior of bundling anything in ``$PREFIX``.
-So to out put multiple packages from a single recipe, remove any installation steps from ``build.sh`` or ``bld.bat`` and do them instead in your install script(s) for each output.
+So to output multiple packages from a single recipe, remove any installation steps from ``build.sh`` or ``bld.bat`` and do them instead in your install script(s) for each output.